Slins-23/vulkan-boilerplate/README.md

 <div align="center"><img src="https://i.imgur.com/hEHThZa.png" alt="Renderer" align="center"/></div>

-**I just recently started learning Vulkan and graphics programming from SCRATCH.
+**I just recently started learning Vulkan and graphics programming from scratch.
 Expect bad code and optimization.
 This is just a "toy" repository.**

 Currently capable of rendering a model and rotating the camera around it by pressing/holding "Q" and "E".
 Increase/decrease the FOV with "Numpad +" and "Numpad -".